 Arteta deserves our undying gratitude for the willingness with which he has, game after game, surrendered his better attributes and his appetite for creativity in the interest of the greater cause.
 At times it has been like watching Michel Roux waiting at table, serving up second rate fare, only to see him return it to the kitchen, overcooked, under-seasoned or - dare I say it - half-baked.

 But Arteta’s worthy plight is a symptom, it is not the disease.
 There is a withering of Arsenal in the defensive aspect of the game that is redolent of advanced old age.
-Feeble and brittle, the Gunners’ rear-guard consistently looks like it should be settled down in a comfy settee with a hob-nob, cuppa and a rug on its knee.
+Feeble and brittle, the Gunners’ rear-guard consistently looks like it should be settled down in a comfy settee with a hob-nob, a cuppa and a rug on its knee.
 It seems only a matter of time before infirmity and indignity elide in a permanent state of redundant disuse.
 The Gunners’ defence might have passed muster in 1914 - before hostilities began, of course - but it is a hundred years away from being fit for purpose in the Champions’ League.

 The trend across Europe, and increasingly in the Premiership is for a pair of midfield anchors.
 Twin buttresses on which to base the sort of attacking fluidity that Wenger loves with such evident passion are the order of the day.
 Chelsea’s unlikable but impregnable progress this season is testament to the pragmatic qualities which such an approach can bring.
 In contrast, the Gunners have none.